 Blooming where you’re planted is brutal in desert sands.
 Just ask any thirsty musician in Dubai who’s singing for his or her supper.

-The world over, broke train-station buskers prove this time-worn tale the world over, so why should the ones in the Center of Now enjoy a different fate?
+The world over, broke train-station buskers prove this time-worn tale, so why should the ones in The Center of Now enjoy a different fate?